jstachio/rainbowgum/README.md

 [Eucalyptus Deglupta](https://en.wikipedia.org/wiki/Eucalyptus_deglupta) a beautiful tree native to Hawaii that has colorful bark (*colorful logs*).

-In Rainbow gum you do all your logging configuration in Java and can choose to leverage your existing configuration framework.
+In Rainbow gum you do all your logging configuration in Java and can choose to leverage your existing configuration framework (like [avaje-config](https://avaje.io/config/)).
 You write a single service provider using a discoverable API of builders and then package it up in a Jar.
 It will be graal vm native friendly, initialize hella fast and no configuration drift.

 ## Comparison to other frameworks